SESYNC-ci/handouts/README.md

 ## About

 The purpose of this repository is to assemble handouts for distribution during SESYNC training events.
 The content of the [latest] branch changes between short courses, but it typically includes the worksheets and data for several lessons.
-Most trainees will [download] the archive (zip) of the handouts branch during a short course.
+Most trainees will [download] the archive (zip) of that branch during a short course.

 ## Use